top of page

 “…. most of what goes wrong in systems goes wrong because of biased, late, or missing information.”

 Systemic bias, also known as structural bias, is another sink for ignorance.
 This is where the data itself may lead to an inaccurate conclusion.
+Take credit scores, for example.
+Traditional scores like FICO rely on banking data—capturing behaviors of those already inside the formal financial system, often the dominant social class.
+But millions of “unbanked” individuals—disproportionately from minority communities—pay rent, utilities, and informal loans reliably, yet these behaviors are more likely to be excluded.
+The result is a systemic underrepresentation of creditworthy behavior, leading to artificially lower scores and reduced access to credit for those outside the system.
 Earlier, we discussed Sir Francis Galton and his contribution to statistics and the normal distribution.
-In the notes section, we explore how Galton leveraged the language of statistics, a variant that he called 'eugenics,' to further his and his contemporary's racist beliefs.
+In the notes section, we explore how Galton leveraged the language of statistics, a variant that he called 'eugenics,' to further his and his contemporaries' racist beliefs.
 As a counterpoint to Galton's misguided use of statistics, Nobel laureate F.A.
 Hayek coined the word “scientism” to mean:

 “not only an intellectual mistake but also a moral and political problem, because it assumes that a perfected social science would be able to rationally plan social order.” [xi]